40th Anniversary of Diplomatic Relations

 The 40th Anniversary offered us an opportunity to reflect on the evolution of Australia-China relations and consider new ideas and initiatives to strengthen, enrich and deepen our future.

-Beijing, 1973 - Former Prime Minister Gough Whitlam meets Chairman Mao Zedong in 1973 during Australia's first official Prime-Ministerial visit to the People's Republic of China after the establishment of diplomatic relations in 1972.
+Beijing, 1973 - Former Prime Minister Gough Whitlam meets Chairman Mao Zedong during Australia's first official Prime-Ministerial visit to the People's Republic of China after the establishment of diplomatic relations in 1972.
 Video courtesy of the National Film and Sound Archive.
 Permission granted by the Embassy of the People's Republic of China in Australia.

 These are some of the many projects initiated during 2012 to celebrate the Anniversary.